Philadelphia Foreclosure Defense Attorney

 Foreclosure is the legal procedure where a lender who has loaned money secured by a mortgage, forces the sale of the property in an effort to recover the money due.
-This money typically includes unpaid interest, and the costs involved in the foreclosure process.
-In Philadelphia, the foreclosure process begins with a notice of intent to foreclose being sent to the borrower after they are at least 60 days past due on their mortgage payments.
+This money typically includes unpaid interest and the costs involved in the foreclosure process.

 The borrower has just 30 days to cure the default, if they fail to bring the loan current with all past due amounts and fees, then the lender can obtain a court order to foreclose upon the property.
 Once the lender has obtained a court order, then the sheriff's sale will take place within the guidelines that have been established by the local court.